SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

     to be parsed as (a@).prop rather than as a @ .prop."

 ..
 No space on the left -> left bound; no space on the right -> right bound.
-Better to use ! rather than @.
+Better to use ! rather than @ (made this change above).
+   Talk about the general rule but give an example using !.

 If the ``!`` or ``?`` operator is left bound, it is a postfix operator, regardless of whether it is right bound.